12 Reasons You're Always Tired

 Exhaustion and fatigue likely stem from poor lifestyle choices and underlying health conditions.
-If you continually keep asking yourself "Why am I always tired?" you may be able to link exhaustion to the following causes.
+If you continually keep asking yourself "Why am I always tired?" you may be able to link exhaustion to the following:

 How to Fix It: Stick to the alcohol recommendations - with a limit of two drinks for men and one for women each day.
-Drinking sufficient water can further keep you hydrated and energized the next day.
-(See fatigue cause #5 for more info on hydration.)
+Staying hydrated with water can further keep you hydrated and energized the next day.

 Though allergies are known to trigger congestion, runny noses and eyes, and sneezing, the unpleasant immune responses may also lead to fatigue.
-Common symptoms of allergies make it difficult to breathe with ease, especially when lying down, ultimately making it difficult to sleep.
+The associated allergy symptoms make it difficult to breathe with ease, especially when lying down, ultimately making it difficult to sleep.

 4. Anxiety and Depression